fernandolobato/decentralized-blockchain-voting/README.md

 1. SETUP

-    Election authority uploads all informatio nabout the election.
+    Election authority uploads all information about the election.
 Length of voting and registration periods, threshold key for voters to encypt their votes and the voting options.

 2. REGISTRATION